POptUS/POptUS/docs/logging.rst

 all logging activities to using these facilities will satisy a mandatory `xSDK requirement`_.
 Therefore, all |poptus| methods should use these logging facilities so that |poptus| can qualify for inclusion in the xSDK community.
-This requirement has the additional side effect of providing for users a common interface for configuration logging and a common look/feel in logged results.
+This requirement has the side effect of providing for users a common look & feel in terms of logging configuration and use.
 Importantly, it should also simplify and aid |poptus| development and maintenance.

+Since |poptus| loggers automatically include the word "WARNING" in all warning outputs and "ERROR" in all error outputs, there is no need for developers to include either of these words or anything similar in their warning and error messages.
+It's important that all log and debug messages be chosen to allow for users to filter out all warning or error messages correctly without accidentally including general or debug messages in their filtered output.

 .. todo::